 Metadata, Meta Keys, Meta Values, and Meta Entities

-RSA NetWitness Suite audits and monitors all traffic on a network.
-One type of service, a Decoder, ingests, parses, and stores the original packets captured on the network, logs forwarded by a device, and endpoint events seen by the endpoint agent.
-The configured rules, parsers, and feeds on the Decoder create metadata that analysts can use to investigate the ingested logs and packets.
+RSA NetWitness Platform audits and monitors all data communications in an environment.
+One type of service--a Decoder--ingests, parses, and stores the original packets captured on the network, logs forwarded by a device, and endpoint events seen by the endpoint agent.
+The configured rules, parsers, and feeds on the Decoder create metadata that analysts can use to investigate the ingested logs, packets, and endpoint data.
 Another type of service, called a Concentrator, indexes and stores the metadata, making it more efficient to search through all types of metadata.

-Analysts usually query the Concentrator to discover threats.
+Analysts usually query the Broker or Concentrator to discover threats.
 The Concentrator handles queries, only going to the Decoder for raw logs or endpoint events or a full reconstruction of network events.
-ESA, Malware Analysis, and Reporting Engine also query the Concentrator, where they can quickly get all the pertinent metadata associated with an event and generate information on the event without having to go to each Decoder.
+ESA, Malware Analysis, and Reporting Engine also query the Concentrator, where they can quickly get all the pertinent metadata associated with an event and generate information about the event without having to query each Decoder.
 In some special cases, analysts may query a Decoder.

 Triggers for an Investigation